TypeStrong/atom-typescript/CONTRIBUTING.md

     `git config --global credential.helper wincred` helps smooth out the `apm publish <type>` experience.

+## Config schema

+The config schema lives in `package.json`.
+If you change it, update the typings by running `npm run gen-config-types`.

 ## Workflow

 **We develop atom-typescript with atom-typescript**